Wave-function geometry of band crossing points in two-dimensions

-The band structure exhibits a single QBCP at $\Gamma=(0,0)$ with $\dm=1/\sqrt{2}$ [see \figs{Fig4}(a-b)].
-Since the Berry curvature vanishes only near the BCP, the Berry phase is path-independent only around it [see \fig{Fig4}(c)].
+The band structure exhibits a single QBCP at $\Gamma=(0,0)$ with $\dm=1/\sqrt{2}$ [see \figs{Fig4}(a) and \ref{Fig4}(b)].
+Since the Berry curvature vanishes only near the BCP, the Berry phase $\Phi_B[C(L)]$, computed along the hexagonal closed loop with edges of length $L$, is path-independent when the path is close enough to BCP [see \fig{Fig4}(c)].
+In accordance with $\dm=1/\sqrt{2}$, $\Phi_B[C(L)]$ converges to $\sqrt{2}\pi$ as $L \ra 0$.
 We note that a single BCP can exist alone as the non-zero Berry curvature makes the Berry phase along the BZ boundary to vanish.

-{\it \magenta{Discussion.|}} We have focused on BCP(s) in two-band models.
+{\it \magenta{Discussion.|}} We focused on BCP(s) in two-band models.
 However, real materials always contain additional bands whose influence can be understood perturbatively.
 Namely, starting from the full band structure where two bands form a BCP at $\bk_0$, the effective Hamiltonian $H_{\rm eff}(\b q)$ for the ``crossing bands'' near the BCP at $\bk_0$, where $\bk=\bk_0+\b q$, can be obtained following the L{\"o}wdin perturbation theory~\cite{lowdin1951note}.
-Then the geometric properties of $H_{\rm eff}(\b q)$ can be analyzed using our theory as shown in SM.
+Then the geometric properties of $H_{\rm eff}(\b q)$ can be analyzed using our theory as shown in the Supplemental Material~\cite{supple}.

-Finally, we note that some lattice models exhibit multi-fold degeneracies at which more than two bands are crossing.
-Understanding their quantum geometry, using higher-dimensional Bloch spheres, would be an important problem for future study.
+Finally, we note that some lattice models exhibit multi-fold degeneracies where more than two bands cross.
+For example, recent studies of three-dimensional and four-dimensional multi-fold fermions have shown that the quantum metric is closely related to the Chern number or tensor monopole charge~\cite{palumbo2018revealing,salerno2020floquet,lin2021dual,chen2020synthetic,lin2021band}.
+Understanding the quantum geometry of two-dimensional multi-fold degeneracies, using higher-dimensional Bloch spheres, would be an important problem for future study.

 \oldaddcontentsline [3]{}

 \oldaddcontentsline

 \onecolumngrid